calacademy-research/assembly_etc/categories/assembly_dir_structure/README.md

 Later scripts that invoke **BUSCO** or its new complement **compleasm** will be able to find this file and run the programs with this lineage without additional user intervention.

-If you know the lineage you want use, say **sauropsida** then you van a file with this as in:
+If you know the lineage you want to use, say **sauropsida** ,then you can create the file with this as in:
 ```
 $ echo sauropsida > busco.lineage
 ```